 In Runtime, the corresponding alarm data is saved in a buffer and cyclically written to the given database from there.
 The cycle time is determined during configuration in the Editor (see General settings) (on page 7).

-It is possible that several Runtime projects write to the same database.

-As a result of central saving of alarm data, high security of data and a high availability of alarm data is ensured.
+Several Runtime projects can write to the same database.
+The central saving of the alarm data ensures high security of data and high availability of the alarm data.